 Singapore is so replete with retail choices that it has even spilt over to residential areas — fondly known to locals as the heartlands.
 In fact, few heartlands here are now without a single shopping mall.
 Most residents would only have to take a direct bus or even walk to the nearest heartland mall for instant retail therapy.
-If you ever need the final push to apply for Singapore PR, think of the endless convenient shopping just a mere stone’s throw away.
+If you ever need the final push to apply for permanent residency, think of the endless convenient shopping just a mere stone’s throw away.
 Living in Singapore means that you will never really have to travel very far at all just to meet your shopping needs.
 You can easily save on transportation costs and instead, use your hard-earned money on all the shoes and dresses you deserve.
 With an entire island’s worth of variety to choose from, there is always bound to be something for the shopaholic in you regardless of where you live.
 Let’s take a look at the ones found in the east and west of the country.

 Apart from being the second most densely populated region of Singapore, you may also be aware that the east side is also extremely popular among expatriates.
 This is hardly surprising to anyone who has ever lived in the east, which has everything, starting with its numerous malls.